CharlesWiiFlowers/CharlesWiiFlowers/README.md

 ## Who I am? 🤨
-I'm Carlos and I'm a ~~noob~~ hobby developer and I want to create a awesome autobiography and very cool 😎
+I'm Carlos and I'm a ~~noob~~ hobby developer and I want to create a awesome autobiography and very cool 😎 I'm from El Salvador 🇸🇻, I speak native spanish and a little of english.
+I'm autodidactic and I love to learn.
+I can write "I" nine times in a paragraph. 🤖

 <p align="center">
   <img src="pikachuLove.gif"/>